Modster has 4 touchdowns in return, Cal holds off WSU 33-20 - WHIZ News

 The win keeps California on track to become bowl eligible for the third time in three seasons under coach Justin Wilcox.

+“It just shows a lot of grit,” Modster said.
+“Coming off a four-game losing streak, our spirits didn’t die.
+We came out to work every day and it showed tonight.”

 Washington State quarterback Anthony Gordon was 45 of 58 for 407 yards passing and threw two touchdown passes and one interception.
-Gordon, who entered the day leading the nation in passing yards and attempts, completed 19 consecutive throws during one stretch to help make up for a rocky start when his first throw of the night was picked off.
+Gordon, who entered the game leading the nation in passing yards and touchdowns, completed 19 consecutive throws during one stretch to help make up for a rocky start when his first throw of the night was picked off.

-Modster did not play in Cal’s 35-0 loss to No. 8 Utah on Oct.
-26 but was cleared earlier this week.
-He completed 16 of 24 passes for 230 yards and had a pivotal 26-yard scramble prior to his 52-yard touchdown pass to Makai Polk.
-Modster also had scoring throws of 9 and 13 yards, then sealed the game with a 13-yard touchdown run in the fourth quarter.
+Coach Mike Leach’s team came unraveled in the fourth quarter.
+Safety Tyrese Ross was called for a late hit out of bounds on Cal’s Ben Skinner.
+On the same play, a member of the Cougars coaching staff was called for unsportsmanlike conduct, giving the Bears 30 yards in penalties.

 Washington State (4-5, 1-5) never led and lost for the fifth time in six games.